dulioca/blazor-plesk-linux/README.md

 In that case I configure the proxy server to lissen to IP port 5000, the standard port used by Blazor.
 If you configure two apps running side by side, assign to the second app another IP port (e.g. 6000): replace 5000 with 6000.
 With this only addition, the Blazor app runs.
 But it is not able to start the SignalR websocket and fall back to the default long polling (communication client/server is done via HTTP).

+This is a part I am not really sure

 To open the websocket, the nginx engine must be configured to connect the blazor app.

 - go to Additional nginx directives